JAlcocerT/JAlcocerT/content/blog/dev-animations.md

 ---

 ## Conclusions

+We've learnt how to do cool Python Animations.

+Including cool `.gif` that you can easily share.

+But, as you can imagine, there are more ways to generate **animations as a code**

+0. MotionCanvas
+1. Animotion
+2. RemotionJS
+3. The 3B1B way...

 You can organize your repository in a way that from one source code, you have different kind of outputs: